rogerjdeangelis/utl-how-to-load-excel-sheets-with-sheet-names-over-31-characters/README.md

-# utl-how-to-load-excel-sheets-with-sheet-names-over-31-characters
+# utl-how-to-load-excel-sheets-with-sheet-names-with-31-characters
-How to load excel sheets with sheet names over 31 characters
+How to load excel sheets with sheet names with 31 characters
-    How to load excel sheets with sheet names over 31 characters
+    How to load excel sheets with sheet names with 31 characters

     I think you need R or Python for this.